YHADJRABIA/pathfinder/README.md

 • Tests using Jest target only the most important logic;

+• Project uses TypeScript and has Prettier & Linter rules;

 ## Note that:

 - All texts are hard-coded.
 In a proper production app, they would come from a locale `.json` file to facilitate their maintenance and make it easier to internationalise the application in more languages.